AliciaMMorgan/cross-industry-pm-playbook/README.md

 - 🚗 As a **Driver**, I’m structured, outcome-oriented, and energized by complex service.
 I cut through ambiguity and deliver results.
 I also bring a unique, empathic leadership style, allowing me to lead with both engineering precision and emotional intelligence—ideal for bridging innovation with accountability.
 - 🛡️ As a **Guardian**, I value precision, risk-awareness, and structure—essential traits for navigating regulated, high-stakes, or legacy systems.
 I’m methodical, dependable, and lead with care.
-     What sets me apart from many Guardians is a strong networking orientation, a deep appreciation for diverse skill sets, and the ability to infuse creative thinking—key to building trust across silos and driving collaboration in complex environments.
+     What sets me apart from many Guardians is a strong networking orientation, a deep appreciation for diverse skill sets, and the ability to infuse creative thinking, key to building trust across silos and driving collaboration in complex environments.

 🔄 In contrast, Pioneers thrive on brainstorming and rapid ideation, while Integrators focus on team cohesion and emotional insight.
-I collaborate effectively with both—bringing structure to vision and momentum to consensus.
+I collaborate effectively by bringing structure to vision and momentum to consensus.

 🎯 **Why it matters**: This Driver–Guardian combo allows me to align people, systems, and innovation.
 Whether building out new programs or scaling proven solutions, I apply the discipline of a PMP, the logic of an engineer, and the curiosity of an innovator.